New Zealand Flood Map

 • Show where flooding from rivers, heavy rain, or the sea is likely to happen now and in the future.

-• Show where and how climate change may increase flood risk over time.
+• Show where and how climate change may impact flood risk over time.

 • Provide trusted information to underpin council adaptation planning, land use and development, infrastructure investment, and emergency responses.